openstack-archive/tricircle/specs/pike/l3-networking-multi-NS-with-EW-enabled.rst

 Bridge-net could be VLAN or VxLAN cross Neutron L2 network, and it's the "external network" for both R3(1) and R3(2), please note here the bridge-net is not real external network, just the concept of Neutron network.
-R3(1) and R3(2) will only forward the east-west traffic across OpenStack for local networks, so it's not necessary to work as DVR, centralized router is good enough.
+R3(1) and R3(2) will only forward the east-west traffic across Neutron for local networks, so it's not necessary to work as DVR, centralized router is good enough.